 Japan Post to buy Australia transport company in $5B deal

-TOKYO (AP) — Japan's post office has agreed to buy a leading Australian transportation company in a $5.1 billion deal that will give the Japanese company an Asian distribution network.
+TOKYO (AP) — Japan's post office has agreed to acquire a leading Australian transportation company in a 6.5 billion Australian dollar ($5.1 billion) deal.

-The board of Melbourne-based Toll Holdings Ltd. said Wednesday that it is recommending to shareholders that they accept the offer of A$9.04 per share, a 49 percent premium over Tuesday's closing price.
-The offer price values Toll at a 6.5 billion Australian dollars ($5.1 billion).
+The board of Melbourne-based Toll Holdings Ltd. said Wednesday that it is recommending to shareholders that they accept the offer.
+The offer price of A$9.04 per share represents a 49 percent premium over Tuesday's closing price.

-The acquisition comes ahead of Japan Post's planned listing on the Tokyo Stock Exchange later this year.
+The acquisition comes ahead of Japan Post's planned listing on the Tokyo Stock Exchange late this year.
 The initial public offering is part of the ongoing privatization of the state-owned postal, banking and insurance giant.
-It is seeking new sources of growth overseas as Japan enters an era of population decline.

 Toll is a logistics company employing about 40,000 people in more than 50 countries.
 Its businesses include freight, document delivery and warehouse storage.